A Contemporary Home Shaped by Wood

 See all wood kitchens | About our wood kitchens | Wood kitchen prices

-Designed and crafted by Nordiska Kök, the kitchen in warm oak features a generous matching island with softly rounded edges and elegant worktop with quartzite-like veining, balancing refined minimalism with timeless elegance.
+The kitchen is crafted by Nordiska Kök and features warm oak cabinetry with minimalist doors, along with a matching island with softly rounded edges and an elegant worktop with quartzite-like veining, balancing refined minimalism with timeless elegance.

-A warm oak coffee and drinks nook with smart pocket-doors keeps the kitchen organised while maintaining a seamless, minimalist look.
+A warm oak coffee and drinks nook with smart pocket doors keeps the kitchen organised while maintaining a seamless, minimalist look.
 Learn more about pocket door cabinets.
+White teapot by Inge Kuipers for Polspotten.
+Handmade ceramic espresso cups by By Seki 7115.Beige ceramic mugs by Jenny Kästel / Dry Studios.

 The ambition was to create a more cohesive and functional layout, with the kitchen as the natural centre of the home and ample storage throughout.
 Early in the process, the decision was made to enlarge the kitchen significantly.
 The layout was completely reworked, allowing the space to grow to nearly twice its original size and opening it up towards both the dining area and the garden beyond.

-The Dekton Taga worktop, reminiscent of Taj Mahal quartzite, add depth and subtle contrast to the matte oak cabinetry.
+The Dekton Taga worktop, reminiscent of Taj Mahal quartzite, adds depth and subtle contrast to the matte oak cabinetry.
+The vase and mortar are vintage.

 Tall cabinetry runs all the way to the ceiling, offering generous storage while reinforcing the sense of the kitchen as an integrated part of the home’s architecture.
-Ovens from Miele.
+Ovens by Miele.

 The kitchen, designed and crafted by Nordiska Kök, is subtly divided into zones that remain visually connected through the continuous use of oak.
 Cooking and preparation are organised around the generous island, while a dedicated coffee and drinks station sits slightly apart, closer to the dining table and with easy access to the garden.
-Concealed behind pocket doors when not in use, it becomes both a practical feature and a carefully integrated detail in the overall design.
+Concealed behind pocket doors when not in use, it becomes an elegant piece of furniture that blends seamlessly with the rest of the kitchen, adding both elegance and character to the space.

 We longed for a large, social kitchen that would naturally become the heart of the home.
 We wanted to create a wood kitchen that felt warm, with natural materials.
 Storage has been a constant challenge for us, so when the space allowed for a larger kitchen, it felt like an obvious choice.